Pahansith7/CIFAR-10-Image-Classifier/README.md

 # Simple Convolutional Neural Network for Classification

+---
 ## Project Overview
-This project was completed as partial requirement for the course module EN3150 - Pattern Recognition; this project implements a basic Convolutional Neural Network (CNN) for image classification tasks.
+This project implements a basic Convolutional Neural Network (CNN) for image classification tasks.
 It compares the performance of the custom CNN with state-of-the-art models like ResNet50 and VGG16.
+---

-## Features
+## Contents
 - Implementation of custom CNN with fully connected layers towards the end.
   ![image](https://github.com/user-attachments/assets/d1a33e93-3ec7-44a1-abdc-17a84d976114)
 - Implementation of ResNet50 and VGG16 for comparison.